Nomenokes/tree_malloc/README.md

 # tree_malloc
-A memory allocator that uses doubling chunks of memory Not optimized, runs in O(nlogn)
+A memory allocator that uses doubling chunks of memory.

+Not optimized, runs in O(nlogn).

 Thread-safe.
-Uses buckets
+Uses buckets.